 James Beaubeaux arrived to San Diego as a young military dependent.

 His passion for business began early.
 As a child-entrepreneur, his hobby of painting slot cars turned into a solid business.
-In the late ’60s, “Jimbos” painted slot cars were in high demand at all of the local raceways.
+In the late ’60s, “Jimbos” painted slot cars were in high demand at all of the San Diego County raceways.
 By thirteen years old, he worked at the Armed Services YMCA slot car raceway in downtown San Diego.

 In his graduating year at Sweetwater High School, he was recognized by the California Scholarship Federation and awarded “Lifetime Seal Bearer” for high standards in scholarship and community service.